pragma-/pbot/doc/Admin.md

 #### Grouping capabilities
-Capabilities can be grouped together into a collection, which can then be applied to a user.
+Capabilities can be grouped together into a collection or role, which can then be applied to a user.
 Capability groups can contain nested groups.

 In the [listing capabilities](#listing-capabilities) example, the `admin` capability is